Rocko

-Rocko Rama is the main protagonist of the animated television series Rocko's Modern Life, the Netflix special Rocko's Modern Life: Static Cling, and the comic book series of the same name.
+Rocko Rama is the titular main protagonist of the animated television series Rocko's Modern Life, the Netflix special Rocko's Modern Life: Static Cling, and several comic book series of the same name.
 Carlos Alazraqui provided the voice of Rocko.

 Conception and development

 Rocko first appeared in a never-released comic, where he is named "Travis".
 Joe Murray, creator of Rocko's Modern Life, believed that the personality of a wallaby suited Rocko after observing a zoo wallaby "minding his own business" while elephants and monkeys "screamed for attention".
 After the event, Murray said that "It kind of clicked.
 Rocko would be at the center of the hurricane of everything swirling around him.
 He'd be like the everyman who's affected by the dramatic personalities around him."
 Murray wanted to get his comic into syndication.
 Afterwards Murray made substantial changes to Rocko.
 Murray added that the personality of a wallaby mirrored Rocko's humbleness and his tendency to keep his frustrations to himself instead of publicly complaining about them.

 In the original pilot for Rocko's Modern Life, the animators colored Rocko yellow instead of light beige.
 One month before the first episode was submitted to the animation studio in South Korea, Murray changed the color when a toy company wishing to make Rocko plushes refused to license the character after citing that Rocko looked too similar to a yellow character used in one of the company's existing products.
 Murray fought the changes with the Nickelodeon executives; in the end the executives insisted on changing the color, so Murray changed the color to beige and disliked the choice.
 On his website Murray said, "He was always yellow to me."
 Murray said that the company later backed out of the commitment and did not create the plush series.

-Murray auditioned Alazraqui in San Francisco, and chose him as the voice actor for Rocko.
+Murray auditioned Alazraqui in San Francisco and chose him as the voice actor for Rocko.
 Jeff "Swampy" Marsh, a storyboard writer, describes Alazraqui's voice for Rocko as "not really an accurate Australian accent" [sic]; according to Marsh the team used the voice as Alazraqui used the voice for the pilot.